Netmeds First Membership

 The most common side effects of using FREEAIR NASAL SPRAY include nosebleeds (generally minor), nasal ulceration, headache, and shortness of breath.
 Contact your doctor if any of these worsen or doesn’t improve.

-USES OF FREEAIR NASAL SPRAY
+Uses Of FREEAIR NASAL SPRAY

-• treats symptoms of allergic rhinitis such as stuffy, runny, or itchy nose, sneezing, itchy, red, or watery eyes in adults and children above 6 years of age
+- manages symptoms of allergic rhinitis such as stuffy, runny, or itchy nose, sneezing, itchy, red, or watery eyes in adults and children above 6 years of age

-HOW FREEAIR NASAL SPRAY WORKS
+How FREEAIR NASAL SPRAY Works

 FREEAIR NASAL SPRAY causes vasoconstriction (constriction of blood vessels) and has anti-inflammatory activity.
 It directly decreases the cells that cause inflammation such as eosinophils, monocytes, mast cells, macrophages, and dendritic cells.
 FREEAIR NASAL SPRAY also decreases mucus gland secretions.
 Therefore, helps in reducing inflammation and making it easier to breathe.